 This research is part of a national collaborative study concerned with the social aspects of energy transitions, specifically how values, perceptions and knowledge among citizens drive their preferences and decision-making.
 It is funded by a SSHRC Insight Grant to John Parkins (PI) at the University of Alberta, with me and Tom Beckley (UNB) as co-applicants.
 Our case study areas are: Mactaquac, NB, where a decision is due in 2016 about whether the hydroelectric dam will be decommissioned, removed or rebuilt; and, Peace River, BC/AB, which has a complex energy mix, including a new dam proposal (Site C).
 My particular interest has been around hydroelectric landscapes, but I have also been peripherally involved in the Q-method, NB citizen jury and national survey elements discussed more on our Energy Transitions in Canada project website.
-New: Read my recommendations sent to NB Power about the Mactaquac decision process.
+On the basis of our work I made recommendations to NB Power about the Mactaquac decision process.

 In 2013 we took residents of the Mactaquac Dam headpond on houseboat tours to elicit and discuss their feelings for the place and its future (Sherren et al., 2016a).
 Despite the trauma of the dam’s construction in the late 1960s, most would prefer it remain, for the landscape and lifestyle amenities.
 A short documentary, Mactaquac Revisited (see sidebar) was filmed on-board.
 We returned in 2014 to do land-based interviews to test how landscape norms and preferences are set in human-modified landscapes (Keilty et al. 2016).
 We also undertook literature review into the likely impacts of dam removal, the option about which there is the most local uncertainty and the least information coming from the local utility, and reconstructed the former landscape using old aerial photographs, shared via an ArcGIS online storymap, Before the Mactaquac Dam (see sidebar, and Holman 2016).

-We mined a year of image-based social media (Instagram) to glean better understanding of how so-called Millenials use and value about the landscape in Mactaquac and around the now-approved Site C dam near Fort St. John, BC.
+We mined a year of image-based social media (Instagram) to glean better understanding of how so-called Millenials use and value about the landscape in Mactaquac and around the now-approved Site C dam near Fort St. John, BC (Chen et al, 2018).
 We also monitored text-based social media around Mactaquac and Site C to understand the way that text and image-based social media is used (Chen 2015).
-Finally, we are digging into the national energy survey to find relationships between exposure to energy installations and support for the respective technology, as well as the New Brunswick survey oversample, to understand provincial perspectives on energy and the dam decision (Sherren et al., 2016b; Sherren et al. 2017).
+Finally, we dug into the New Brunswick survey oversample of our national energy survey to understand provincial perspectives on energy, particularly the Mactaquac decision (Sherren et al., 2016b; Sherren et al. 2017).

 Sherren, K., Beckley, T. , Greenland-Smith, S. and Comeau, L. 2017.
 How provincial and local discourses aligned against the prospect of dam removal in New Brunswick, Canada.
 Water Alternatives, 10(3), article 4